JyothiKoushikP/Fetch_SRE_TakeHome/README.md

 ● README.md
 The README file provides documentation for the project.
 It explains how to set up and run the application, as well as providing an overview of what each file/part of the project does.

+● tests/
+This folder consists of 2 test files written to test "parseYamlInput" and "HttpRequests" objects parsing.
+All valid and invalid edge cases have been written using pytest to make sure that the code is adhering and functioning to the requirements.

 ● Requirements.txt
 The file consists of all the python dependencies required to run the project.
 This file is automatically taken when